 Faculty Led Rome Programs

-SUMMER SESSION I 2014 Field School in Rome: Dr. Becker will offer the first season of an archaeological field school in Rome at S. Omobono in late May and June 2014.
-For more information see the Study Abroad site.
+SUMMER SESSION I Field School in Rome: An archaeological field school led by Dr. Hilary Becker in Rome at S. Omobono in late May and June.
+For more information see the Study Abroad site and the field school blog.

 Financial Aid and Scholarships

 Some financial aid you’ve already qualified for may be transferrable to your program, and more so for faculty led or affiliated programs.
+Whether you usually do or not, fill out a FAFSA in January of the year you plan to study abroad.
+Since the costs of studying abroad are almost always higher than staying home, you may qualify for some aid even if you usually don’t.
 Consult with the Office of Financial Aid on this issue.

 The Office of Study Abroad also keeps a list of study abroad scholarships that you should look through.
 If you are a Pell Grant recipient, note especially the Gilman International Scholarship Program.
 Many of the programs listed about also have program specific scholarships or financial aid, some of which can be quite substantial.